 The first line of the CSV file will contain the headers of fields.
 Each subsequent line contains one record, with the values of fields being in the same sequence as the headers.
-The separator in records is a semicolon.
+The separator in records is a comma.
 Note that each record is a flat listing of the rows of the export form.
 Child records cannot be displayed because of the flat structure of CSV files.
 Compare with the XML structure above.

 |Note:||Among the exported fields in the XML and CSV files, the Department parent of the current container (Person) is included.
 Even though Department is not a field of Person, it is available to be added as a field in the export form because of its parent link to Person.
 Higher-level ancestors are also available and can be added to the form.
 Although ancestor information is not direct field-level information of a container, it could be important, and, as a result, is made available as parent links.|

 1.On the container's Edit Forms page, click New Export Form.